 The availability of spectrum for wireless communications has been identified as a critical enabler to growth in GDP; the proposed work seeks to exploit an alternative to the crowded RF arena to enable a new direction of research to realize untapped spectrum capacity.
 This capacity will permit the expanded capability of mobile wireless devices to continue to evolve, leading to enhances in many applications supporting quality of life, energy conservation, safety, and productivity that are derived directly from continuously-connected wireless devices.
 We also anticipate influencing the development of the 5G agenda and adopted standards including the IEEE as the role of heterogeneous networks.
 The proposal includes educational activities that complement the proposed research, including mentoring female and under-represented students through the prestigious McNair fellowship, developing an interdisciplinary Massive Open Online Course (MOOC) as a high-school STEM attractor, and development of curriculum for several courses.

-This project involves collaborators from Boston University, the New Jersey Institute of Technology, the University of Albany, and Chicago State University, and the University of Massachusetts, Boston, focused on how future 5G systems will need to support and manage multiple communications media including existing RF-based WiFi, future mm-Wave, and wireless optical systems.
+This project involves collaborators from Boston University, the New Jersey Institute of Technology, the University of Albany, Chicago State University, and the University of Massachusetts, Boston, focused on how future 5G systems will need to support and manage multiple communications media including existing RF-based WiFi, future mm-Wave, and wireless optical systems.
 The project is supported by the National Science Foundation under Grant No. CNS-1617924.

 Myriad instances of handover between access technologies in a CROWD network

 - S. Shao, A. Khreishah, and I. Khalil “Enabling Real-time Indoor Tracking of IoT Devices Through Visible Light Retroreflection” to appear in IEEE Transactions on Mobile Computing, 2019.